marcusklang/wikiforia/README.md

 Both compressed files must be placed in the directory for the command below to work properly.

-To runt it all: go to the dist/ directory in your terminal and run
+To run it all: go to the dist/ directory in your terminal and run

 	java -jar wikiforia-1.0-SNAPSHOT.jar
 	     -pages [path to the file ending with multistream.xml.bz2]